chen1223/perfume-landing-page/README.md

 # Perfume

-Broken layout approach of a perfume product official website.
+Broken layout approach of a perfume business official website.

 Original design of this project can be found on [Behance](https://www.behance.net/gallery/96029785/Perfume-Company-Landing-Page)